The Best Stop Drinking Advice You Can Get

 Problem drinkers know only too well that there is no such thing as ‘just one drink’.
 They have repeatedly failed to apply that rule to themselves so they are aware that you won’t be able to either.

-It’s true that it’s unlikely anything bad will happen if you choose to drink alcohol in that moment.
+It’s true that it’s unlikely anything bad will happen if you choose to drink alcohol at that moment.
 You won’t drop down dead, spontaneously combust or develop cancer in that precise moment.
 The question ‘what’s the worst that can happen’ is a loaded dice.
 It forces you to answer the question out of context.

-By all means get the support of those that love you but if they are also trapped in the alcoholism loop don’t seek their guidance.
+By all means, get the support of those that love you but if they are also trapped in the alcoholism loop don’t seek their guidance.
 Get your information from people who have been there and escaped.
-Read the highly rated books on Amazon by other recovering alcoholics, watch videos on YouTube and read the blogs of people who know how you feel.
+Read the highly-rated books on Amazon by other recovering alcoholics, watch videos on YouTube and read the blogs of people who know how you feel.